pranavpandey/dynamic-utils/README.md

 - `boolean isNougatMR1()` - To detect if the current Android version is NougatMR1 or above.

-- `boolean isOreo()` - To detect if the current Android version is Oreo or above.
+- `boolean isOreoMR1()` - To detect if the current Android version is OreoMR1 or above.

 ### DynamicViewUtils